imsc-rosetta/imsc-rosetta-specification/documents/japanese.md

 This places emphasis on characters.

-In IMSC-rosetta, all empohasis is specified as 'outside'.
+In IMSC-rosetta, all emphasis is specified as 'outside'.

 The following defined emphasis styles may be used.